 Eva Powers: Elk

-Capture Awe-Inspiring Scenery and Wildlife Images in the Silent Grandeur of Winter
+Capture Stunning Scenery and Wildlife Images in the Silent Grandeur of Winter

 Discover phenomenal photography opportunities during Yellowstone’s quiet season, when wildlife is more plentiful than people.
 Yellowstone and Grand Teton national parks contain the largest concentration of free-roaming wildlife in the Lower 48, a nature photographer’s grail—and winter is the best season to capture striking images of animals against the frozen white backdrop.
 Shaggy bison forage for food, their coats rimmed in frost, nostrils creating steam clouds in the frigid air.
-Elk congregate in vast herds.
+Elk congregate in vast herds on the floor of Jackson Hole.
 In the remote reaches of the Lamar Valley, search for wolves, hoping to snap the stealthy predators as they move through the powder in the distance.
 This all-encompassing nature adventure promises exquisite rewards for photographers!

 Track Yellowstone's wolves as we pursue photos of the park's most charismatic and elusive predator, and capture images of other wildlife including bison, elk and moose